 Consider the following exchange from our Prepare for Canada WhatsApp group.
 A recent arrival to Canada asked:

 “I need your advice.
-I’m a new immigrant in Canada and I’m trying to figure out other people’s journey and how they navigated their careers in a foreign land.
+I’m a new immigrant in Canada and I’m trying to figure out other people’s journeys and how they navigated their careers in a foreign land.
 Can you provide some insight and guidance?”